Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 3. Ponda

 Ponda is a municipal council in the Southern Goa region.
 It is also known as ‘Antruz Mahal’ because of the presence of abundant famous temples and rich cultural heritage.
-Ponda lies along the National Highway 4A, which connects Panaji to Belgaum in the neighboring state of Karnataka.
-The industrial center of the state, Ponda is abode to many large factories and industrial estates, and is Goa’s fastest-growing city.
+Ponda lies along National Highway 4A, which connects Panaji to Belgaum in the neighbouring state of Karnataka.
+The industrial center of the state, Ponda is abode to many large factories and industrial estates and is Goa’s fastest-growing city.
 Ponda is the gateway to Goa’s wildlife sanctuaries, both the Bondla and the Mahavir Wildlife Sanctuaries are present here, and also to the well-known Dudhsagar Waterfalls.
 The nearby Butterfly Conservatory of Goa attracts nature enthusiasts.
 It is at Pisgal, Priol, and very close to the Tropical Spice Plantation.

 Ponda is connected by road to the capital of Goa Panaji, to the main railway junction of Margao and to the International Airport at Dabolim.
 Buses to nearby villages and towns, as well as interstate buses, also depart from the same bus stand.
 There are buses regularly between Ponda and Dharwad, Hubli, and Belgaum run by the Kadamba Transport Corporation and Karnataka State Road Transport Corporation.
-The national highway 17B connects Ponda to Vasco via Verna.
-The national highway 4A connects to Belgaum/Hubli and Panaji.
+The National Highway 17B connects Ponda to Vasco via Verna.
+The National Highway 4A connects to Belgaum/Hubli and Panaji.

 4. Quepem

-The main tourist attractions in the area are the Holy Cross Church, the Old Dam (Band), the Holy Cross Hillock (valé-tembi), and the Palácio Do Deão.
+The main tourist attractions in the area are the Holy Cross Church, the Old Dam (Band), the Holy Cross Hillock (valé-tempi), and the Palácio Do Deão.
 Quepem is also known for its picturesque beauty during the monsoon season.

 5. Dharbandora

-Dharbandora is a sub-divion of Goa which came into existence as a part of Five Panchayats — Dharbandora, Kirlapal-Dabhal, Collem, Mollem, and Sancorda.
+Dharbandora is a sub-division of Goa that came into existence as a part of Five Panchayats — Dharbandora, Kirlapal-Dabhal, Collem, Mollem, and Sancorda.
 Konkani is the Local Language here.
-There is no railway station near to Dharbandora in less than 10 km.
+There is no railway station near Dharbandora in less than 10 km.
 However, Madgaon railway station is the major railway station 26 km away from Dharbandora.
 This area of Goa is a perfect destination for offbeat travel enthusiasts.
 Dharbandora offers you Elephant Safari, Surface Rappelling, Rock climbing, Zip lining, and enjoying a shower with giant elephants.

 1. National Parks, Wildlife Sanctuaries and National Reserves